Triggers are in preview. Breaking changes may happen without notice.

 Delivery semantics

-2xx status once the event is durably accepted.
+2xx only after the event is durably accepted.

 {